vrtnis/marimo-plays-pong/README.md

 # marimo plays Pong

-A simple Pong game implementation using [Marimo](https://marimo.io) - a reactive notebook for Python.
-The game is self-playing and inspired by the retro graphic design of Pong.
+A simple "self-playing" Pong game implementation using [Marimo](https://marimo.io) - a reactive notebook for Python.
+Inspired by the retro graphic design of Pong.
 The goal was to experiment with `marimo.Html` and `marimo.output.replace`.

 ## App author/layout/design
 * [@vrtnis](https://github.com/vrtnis/)